Puerto Madero: 21st century

-High-rise buildings along Dock 3.
+High-rise buildings along Dock 4 seen from Dock 3.
+Puente de la Mujer can be seen in the foreground, alongside with YPF, Yacht and Madero Office towers.

 In the 1990s, local and foreign investment led to a massive regeneration effort, recycling and refurbishing the west side warehouses into elegant houses, offices, lofts, private universities, luxurious hotels and restaurants that conform to a gallery of options for this new district in a city that grew up turning its back to the river.
 Led by the 1999 opening of the Hilton Buenos Aires, luxurious hotels, state-of-the-art multiplex cinemas, theatres, cultural centres, and office and corporate buildings are located mostly in the east side.

 Puerto Madero has been redeveloped with international flair, drawing interest from businessmen, architects and designers such as Santiago Calatrava, Norman Foster, César Pelli, Alan Faena, Philippe Starck, among others.
 Today one of the trendiest boroughs in Buenos Aires, it has become the preferred address for growing numbers of young professionals and retirees, alike.
 Increasing property prices have also generated interest in the area as a destination for foreign buyers, particularly those in the market for premium investment properties.

 The neighbourhood's road network has been entirely rebuilt, especially in the east side.
 The layout of the east side consists currently of three wide boulevards running east–west crossed by the east side's main street, Juana Manso Avenue.
 The layout is completed with some other avenues and minor streets, running both east–west and north–south, and by several pedestrianised streets.